Buying property in Haute-Vienne

 Haute-Vienne is popular with international buyers.
 It’s inland, in central France but slightly towards the west and a long but doable drive from the Channel ports in one day.

 A rural department, it has one large city, Limoges, with its 130,000 residents being a third of the whole population.
-None of its other towns has more than 12,000 people, so it villages and country homes that are most popular.
+None of its other towns has more than 12,000 people, so its villages and country homes are the most popular.

 Why buy property in Haute-Vienne?